vanpariyar/wp-post-views/readme.txt

 [youtube https://youtu.be/11NH5xOBs68]

+### Development
+* Development happening on GitHub :- https://github.com/vanpariyar/wp-post-views
+* Create issue on the GitHub OR Pull request for new feature when new tag added it will automatically deployed.

 == Installation ==

 1. Install the plugin either via the WordPress.org plugin directory, or by uploading the files to your server (in the /wp-content/plugins/ directory).